-UTU is a platform where content creators can share their work with the world at large and where community members can engage in civil discussions with real people.
+UTU is a platform where people create and join decentralised community and interact with real people.
 Because UTU doesn’t allow bots or spam accounts on the platform, fake news and illegitimate content is dramatically decreased through the ability to attribute everything to a specific person.

 UTU has a deep and abiding respect for freedom of expression and the transformative power of robust debate in the marketplace of ideas.
 That said, our commitment to bolstering freedom of expression doesn’t mean anything goes.
 There are still restrictions as to what you can say and do on the platform.
 Some of them come from our legal obligations not to host certain categories of content.
 Others are designed to uphold our common values of openness and respect in the earnest pursuit of truth.

 UTU, the platform, owns the responsibility of enforcing policies and laws governing certain forms of speech.
 These Ground Rules prioritize limiting only those forms of speech that are legally objectionable or that present a clear and present danger to the UTU community.

 UTU’s Trust and Safety team will take relevant actions to ensure compliance with applicable laws and the safety of UTU’s community.
 For example, UTU may be legally required, or may be compelled to act in the interest of user safety, to remove content that violates the Ground Rules.

 However, any restriction on speech must be justified by a thoughtful determination that the speech has the potential to cause measurable harm.

 These Ground Rules provide a baseline of the types of speech we believe would be likely to cause tangible harm to UTU or its users if left unregulated.
 They are intentionally minimalistic, and our aim is to apply them transparently and consistently, while we work earnestly to build the tools needed to empower our communities to self-moderate much of this content.